huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 dataset = load_dataset("dvilasuero/banking_app", split="train").shuffle()
 ```

-You can create your first dataset by logging it into Argilla using your endpoint URL:
+Forth, you can upload your first dataset by logging it into Argilla using your Space Direct URL:

 ```python
 import argilla as rg